pierremrtn/dimensions_theme/README.md

 )
 ```

-This extension provides counterparts to all `EdgeInsets` constructors, but uses Dimension tokens instead of raw double values.
+This extension provides counterparts to all `EdgeInsets` constructors but uses Dimension tokens instead of raw double values.

 ```dart
 context.padding.all(Dimension.small)